 No one wants to work for free, so if you’re expecting providers to put in the time to find and lock down customers, they’re going to need paying.
 But since this falls outside of their traditional responsibilities, at what point do they start and stop the time clock?
 What about once they’ve booked the job; how are they tracking how long it took?
 Before you know it, you’re drowning in timesheets that all need inputting into some kind of spreadsheet or database to be compatible with your payroll software.
 All of which means more work.

 The average business spends between 6 to 20 hours a month on payroll, which means thirty six business days and more than $6000 are lost every year processing something that should take minutes.
 The only way to speed things up is to simplify, eliminate, and automate where possible.

 When providers are left to handle their own bookings, managing calendars and scheduling availability gets a whole lot more complicated.
-If there’s no central booking process, you end up relying on timely updates from multiple sources to maintain up-to-date records.
+If there’s no in-house booking process, you end up relying on timely updates from multiple sources to maintain up-to-date records.
 Even a short a delay in updating the system could result in double-bookings or turning down potential bookings in error — either way you’ve lost out on a sale and end up with disappointed customers.

 An unhappy customer is unlikely to return to the business, and worse, could spread negative reviews.
 For service businesses, in particular, the power of the customer referral is not something to take for granted.
-If you don’t have a formal booking system in place and leave it up to individual providers to handle, you can’t control the customer experience or the level of service they’ll receive.
+If you don’t have a formal in-house booking system in place and leave it up to individual providers to handle, you can’t control the customer experience or the level of service they’ll receive.